 who has kept in close communication and shared information with us, thus resulting in having the same rules and implementation dates in the U S and Canada.
 This is to the benefit of all breeders.
 The cost to the Canadian breeder is higher because of the exchange rate, since the laboratory costs (Davis CA) are in US funds.

 Thank you to everyone whom assisted in the research for the past number of years, by calling Dr Baird when you had an affected foal or by having your horses tested on a continuous basis.
 In order to print the results on a horses registration certificate a laboratory signed report from Davis California is required.

 Last but foremost we would like to Thank Dr John Baird for his dedication effort and hard work on this project.
 In his words, "I was obsessed and one pedigree lead to another to another and to another evening spent doing research".
 Dr Baird gave us an in depth report in the 2002 Christmas issue of the Canadian Belgian Banner.
 We also invited Dr Baird to give a presentation at the CBHA 2003 annual general meeting in London, Ontario.
 Dr Baird is a professor, Large Animal Medicine, Department of Clinical Studies at the Ontario Veterinary College, University of Guelph.

 The original start date for the above was November 1 2002.
 This has been revised to December 1 2002.

 Send the horses registration certificate and the required fee into the Canadian Belgian Horse Association office and a bar code and instructions will be sent to you.
 Please allow a minimum of 6 - 8 weeks for testing.
-The laboratory has indicated that turnaround time will be shortened after the first 6 months.
 Please stay tuned to the CBHA website at www.canadianbelgianhorse.com for updates.